itsbriany/DC902-AD/README.md

   * Check the `TF_VAR_WHITELISTED_CIDR` environment variable in `environment.ps1`/`environment.sh` to ensure that the CIDR range holds your **public** IP address.
 E.g `100.100.100.100/32` is a valid CIDR range that only accepts the `100.100.100.100` IP address.
   * Your virtual machine image may still be booting.
 Give it a couple more minutes and try reconnecting.
 * My environment won't tear down.
 I get some error involving azure network interfaces... heeelp!!!
   * Unfortunately, the DC01 virtual machine depends on a network interface card.
 Azure then refuses to delete the network interface BEFORE the DC01 virtual machine, resulting in the error.
-TL;DR go delete the DC01 virtual machine with
+TL;DR go the azure management console, delete the DC01 VM manually and then run `terraform destroy`.
+* I'm getting an erro like: `Error getting authenticated object ID` when using terraform.
+How can I fix this?
+  * Try authenticating into azure with the azure CLI: `az login`, then try again.

 ## Appendix